2010 Buffalo Bills season

-The 2010 season was the Buffalo Bills' 51st season in the National Football League, It was Buffalo's first season with Buddy Nix in the role of general manager and head coach Chan Gailey.
+The 2010 season was the Buffalo Bills' 51st season in the National Football League (NFL), It was Buffalo's first season with Buddy Nix in the role of general manager and head coach Chan Gailey.
 The Bills hoped to improve on their 6–10 record from the 2009 season, and attempt to make the playoffs for the first time since 1999.
-The Bills had the 9th pick in the first round of the 2010 NFL Draft selecting C. J. Spiller, a running back from Clemson.
+The Bills had the 9th pick in the first round of the 2010 NFL draft selecting C. J. Spiller, a running back from Clemson.
 This season marks the first 0–8 start since 1984, in which they finished 2–14.
 They were eliminated from playoff contention in Week 12, extending their playoff drought to 11 seasons.
 Despite the poor start, Buffalo became largely competitive after the bye in Week 9.

 Their next four losses were by only three points each, all to teams that made the playoffs that year—Baltimore, Kansas City, Chicago and Pittsburgh (three of these losses went to overtime).
 The Bills eventually won four of their final eight games, which carried over into a strong start to the 2011 season.
 The 2010 season was marked by the emergence of wide receiver Stevie Johnson, who gained 1,073 receiving yards and nose tackle Kyle Williams, an All-Pro in 2010 who gained status as an elite defensive tackle.

 Offseason

 The Bills had fired head coach Dick Jauron after Week 10 of the 2009 season; he had been replaced on an interim basis by defensive coordinator Perry Fewell.
 The remainder of the Jauron coaching staff was released at the end of the year, including Fewell.
-Former Dallas Cowboys and Georgia Tech head coach Chan Gailey was hired as the Bills' new head coach and Buddy Nix had taken over as general manager after a two-year vacancy in the position.
-(Current team CEO Russ Brandon had handled GM responsibilities.)
+Former Dallas Cowboys and Georgia Tech head coach Chan Gailey was hired as the Bills' new head coach and Buddy Nix had taken over as general manager replacing Russ Brandon, who stayed on as CEO.
 Gailey installed the 3-4 defense (although the team would play in a 4–3 on certain downs) and the "Pistol" offensive formation.
 George Edwards was named defensive coordinator, and though Gailey stated he would call the offensive plays, Curtis Modkins was named the nominal offensive coordinator.
 On February 18, 2010, starting right tackle Brad Butler announced his retirement from professional football.
 Butler suffered a season ending (ultimately a career ending) knee injury vs. the Tampa Bay Buccaneers in week 2 of the 2009 season.
 The Bills held an open competition for the starting quarterback position between Trent Edwards, Ryan Fitzpatrick and Brian Brohm during training camp.
 Edwards was named starter prior to the first preseason game, but was released from the team after two poor performances.
 Fitzpatrick took over in Week 3 and, in 13 games, became the first Bills quarterback to throw for 3,000 passing yards in a season since J. P. Losman in 2006.